 US-Iran Conflict Causes Attacks on Tankers Around Strait of Hormuz, Disrupting Global Energy Flows

 The Strait of Hormuz is a well-known critical chokepoint for global energy flow.
-Every day, the Strait of Hormuz sees about 20 billion barrels of crude oil and 3,500 billion cubic feet (bcf) going by, representing 30% of oil and 20% of LNG trade globally.
-When markets open up on Monday, the price of petroleum is expected to spike as a consequence of the US-Iran conflict.
+Every day, the Strait of Hormuz sees about 20 billion barrels of crude oil and 3,500 billion cubic feet (bcf) going by, representing 30% of oil and 20% of gas trade globally.
+When the oil markets open, the prices of petroleum are expected to spike as a consequence of the US-Iran conflict.

 Since Iran was already under Western sanctions, most of its oil was exported to China, which scoops up nearly 80% of its output.
-From China’s perspective, Iran is a major supplier that supplies about 1.4 million barrels per day, accounting for nearly 15% of its imports.
-It is estimated that 30% of Australian oil imports also go through the #HormuzStrait.
-For India, the figure is even higher at around 50%.
+From China’s perspective, Iran is a major supplier that supplies about 1.4 million barrels per day, accounting for nearly 15% of its imports, and nearly 45% of its oil needs from the Gulf States is transported via the Strait of Hormuz.
+Additionally, 30% of China’s liquefied natural gas (#LNG) imports are from Qatar, and that also goes through the Strait of Hormuz.

 The Strait of Hormuz is the narrow passage point not only for oil from Iran, but also for Bahrain, Iraq, Kuwait, Saudi Arabia, and the UAE that key oil-producing countries on the coast of the Persian Gulf.
 Saudi Arabia has the alternative to export via its seaports on the western side, opening into the Red Sea.